 Today’s Forest Park miniature train is not yesterday’s Forest Park miniature train, of course.
 The engines and cars have been replaced.

 Even the track layout has changed.
 The track originally crossed the river on a bridge beside the University Drive bridge.
-But widening of the river for flood control in the 1960s after the flood of 1949 rendered that bridge too short, so a new bridge over the new channel was installed downstream.
+But widening of the river for flood control in the 1960s after the flood of 1949 rendered that bridge a bridge too short, so a new bridge over the new channel was installed downstream.
 The original rail bridge was relocated and today carries the train over the mouth of the old channel near the new bridge.

 On the south bank of the river next to the University Drive bridge, a concrete footing for the original rail bridge can still be seen.